Back to Events

 • The committee ensures EPAA has early awareness and a voice in shaping these policies before they’re enacted.

-• By maintaining communication with city council members, county officials, and state legislators, the committee:
+• By maintaining communication with city council members, local justice of the peace, county officials, and state legislators, the committee:

 • EPAA represents a diverse group of property owners, managers, and vendors.